Fly-Away Baby: Reception

+The Film Daily described the film as a "light little trifle … made for the summer season and not to be taken seriously", although it could be "good ... as the second on a dual bill, and won't cause any excitement anywhere."
+It concluded that "It is all very loosely written and acted, for that matter."

 Aviation film historian James M. Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984), noted that despite a meager budget for Fly-Away Baby, the film (featured) "Modest production values."

 Home media

 Warner Archive released a boxed set DVD collection featuring all nine Torchy Blane films on March 29, 2011.